shechter430/ETL_project/README.md

 ## Extraction:

-* Put each CSV into a pandas DataFrame

 Using the Yellow Pages and Google GeoCode API identify what metatdata you need to extract that will assist in generating your list.

-For this project we extracted:
+* Using the Beautiful Soup tool extract this information from the San Antonio Restaurants section of the Yellow Pages website:

 ## 1. Yellow Pages:
 * Restaurant Name
 * Phone Number
 * Restaurant Website
 * Restaurant Type (category)

+* Using the Google GeoCode API extract the following metadata:

 ## 2. Google GeoCode API:
 * Restaurant Address